sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 2. **Provide** the context at the appropriate place (component).
 It's made available to all descendants of the selected root component.
 Remember to **specify** the context value (object) at this stage.
 3. **Consume** the context.
 Of course in a descendant.

+Note: Both the provider and consumer are generated from the context.
+Remembering this makes it very easy to remember the whole syntax of context API.

 There are two ways of consuming Context:
 1. Using the `Consumer` component.
 This just looks a tad ugly.
 2. Using the `useContext` hook.
 Looks better.